 When someone feels their assigned sex at birth does match the gender they identify with, one is considered ‘cisgender’.
 Trans employees therefore will never identify as ‘cis’ or cisgender.

-The millennials and Gen Z generations account for half of a million people in Ireland in 2021 and increasingly dominate the workforce today.
+Millennials and Gen Z accounted for half a million people in Ireland in 2021 and increasingly dominate the workforce today.
 According to a US Great Place to Work survey, personal meaning, inclusive benefits, gender equity at all levels and a safe space in which they can be involved are among the top benefits these generations want in the workplace.

 These generations are more sensitive to gender exclusion and are more likely to push for changes to create solutions.
 They have more influence over policies, hiring, marketing and business decisions both from an employee and customer perspective.